Home

 Jersey Church

-Having contracted a serious case of "chronic parenchymatous nephritis" (kidney disease), she suffered a stroke and died "very suddenly" in Pittsburgh on Jan.
+Emma only lived for another five years after the legal disputes ended.
+Having contracted a serious case of "chronic parenchymatous nephritis" (kidney disease), she suffered a stroke and died "very suddenly" in her Pittsburgh home on Jan.
 30, 1918.
-A brief news story was reported the Connellsville Daily Courier.
+A brief news story was reported the Connellsville Daily Courier, with a death notice appearing in the Pittsburgh Press.
 Her remains were brought to Confluence by the Baltimore & Ohio Railroad to be laid to rest in the Jersey Church Cemetery.
 Her sister Sallie was the informant on her official certificate of death.

 ~ Son John L. Younkin ~